antiphon/tjdc/readme.md

 data("easystripes")
 ```

+The datasets analysed in the original paper are available at Zenodo, https://zenodo.org/record/8009800 .

 ## The model

 The package, or more specifically the model it implements, is designed to analyse datacubes assuming